okdas/cosmos-wallets-exporter/README.md

 ![Docker Image](https://img.shields.io/badge/docker-ghcr.io%2Fokdas%2Fcosmos--wallets--exporter-blue)
 [![Build image and push to ghcr.io](https://github.com/okdas/cosmos-wallets-exporter/actions/workflows/docker.yaml/badge.svg)](https://github.com/okdas/cosmos-wallets-exporter/actions/workflows/docker.yaml)

-cosmos-wallets-exporter is a Prometheus scraper that fetches the wallet balances from an LCD server exposed by a fullnode.
+cosmos-wallets-exporter is a Prometheus scraper that fetches the wallet balances from an LCD (Light Client Daemon) REST API server exposed by a fullnode.

 ## What can I use it for?